Qinying-Liu/TagAlign/README.md

 * torch==1.11.0

 ## Data Preparation
-For training, we use the CC12M dataset.
-The researchers are encouraged to prepare CC12M dataset from the [source](https://github.com/google-research-datasets/conceptual-12m) or using [img2dataset](https://github.com/rom1504/img2dataset).
-The file structure should follow:
+For the training phase, we utilize the CC12M dataset.
+Researchers can procure the CC12M dataset either directly from its [source](https://github.com/google-research-datasets/conceptual-12m) or by employing the [img2dataset](https://github.com/rom1504/img2dataset) tool.
+The dataset should adhere to the following file structure:

 ```shell
 CC12M